Patient and Public Participation Strategy

 Engagement runs throughout our organisation.
 All our staff are committed to making it part of their roles.

 We are committed to continuing to build on, strengthen and progress our engagement work.

 Our Committee and strategy

 One of the ways we assure our engagement is through our Patient and Public Participation Committee (PPPC).
 This is one of three committees that report into our Governing Body.
-The role of the committee is to ensure strong and effective engagement (for the individual and collective duty) is taking place in every area of the CCG's work.
+The role of the committee is to ensure that strong and effective engagement (for individual and collective duty) is taking place in every area of the CCG's work.

 Our key work programmes annually present to the committee to demonstrate that they have engaged with local communities and provide feedback on how they have used this insight in their commissioning.
 Presenters are required to provide detailed information about all engagement activities carried out, including any available demographic data.
 Alongside this, we also monitor how they are improving and supporting local people to look after their own health